ON THIS PAGE

 Commit and Synchronize Ephemeral Configuration Data Using the NETCONF or Junos XML Protocol

-Committing an Ephemeral Instance Overview
+Commit an Ephemeral Instance Overview

-The ephemeral database is an alternate configuration database that enables NETCONF and Junos XML protocol client applications to simultaneously load and commit configuration changes on Junos devices and with significantly greater throughput than when committing data to the candidate configuration database.
+The ephemeral database is an alternate configuration database.
+It enables NETCONF and Junos XML protocol client applications to simultaneously load and commit configuration changes on Junos devices and with significantly greater throughput than when committing data to the candidate configuration database.
 Client applications can commit the configuration data in an open instance of the ephemeral configuration database so that it becomes part of the active configuration on the device.
 When you commit ephemeral configuration data on a device, the device’s active configuration is a merged view of the static and ephemeral configuration databases.

 Statements in a user-defined instance of the ephemeral configuration database.